Greek colonisation: Motives

 Modern scholarship suggests the recognition of economic and strategic value leads to further colonisation.
 Many colonies were established along the Mediterranean and Black Sea as trading hubs and centers of commerce.
 These colonies were called Emporion (ἐμπόριον), which were usually founded in strategic locations that allowed them to control and facilitate certain trade routes.
 Over time, they were transformed into important trading centres.
 For example, Emporion colonies were set up along the coasts of southern Italy and Sicily due to the abundance of natural resources and fertile lands.
 This helped facilitate maritime trade and expand their own trade network.
 Moreover, they could regulate taxes as they developed into larger colonies, which could contribute to the long-term economic prosperity of the metropolis.
 Other colonies were established along the coastline as military outposts to protect the trade routes.
-The main goal of the Sicilian expedition undertaken by the Athenians during the Peloponnesian war was to capture Syracuse, a major strategic point and ally of the Spartan-led Peloponnesian League.
+The main goal of the Sicilian expedition undertaken by the Athenians during the Peloponnesian War was to capture Syracuse, a major strategic point and ally of the Spartan-led Peloponnesian League.
 According to Thucydides, the Athenians were also attracted to the wealth and resources available there even though it was exaggerated.
-Furthermore, He claimed that the capture of Sicily would solidify their power in the Mediterranean world.
+Furthermore, he claimed that the capture of Sicily would solidify their power in the Mediterranean world.
 Even though Thucydides overemphasised personal factors, such as the desire for wealth and glory of individuals, modern scholars recognise the strategic importance of such expeditions that would help shape the decisions made by those individuals.
 By capturing Sicily, they would gain dominance over trade routes in the Mediterranean.
 This demonstrates that the Athenians were likely aware of the strategic and trade benefits that were brought by colonies.

-During the 5th to 4th century BCE, a new type of colony called Cleruchies (κληρουχία) was established by the Athenian empire.
+During the 5th to 4th century BC, a new type of colony called Cleruchies (κληρουχία) was established by the Athenian empire.
 Unlike other Greek colonies, Cleruchies were politically dependent on Athens, where its governance was modelled after Athens and its citizen retained Athenian citizenship.
 Moreover, citizens living inside these colonies were granted lands in exchange for military service and had to pay taxes to Athens.